codefresh-io/cap-docs.codefresh.io/_docs/integrations/codefresh-classic.md

 {% endhighlight yaml %}

 ### Codefresh Classic integration logs
-View and analyze logs for nCodefresh Classic workflows through the Logs tab.
+View and analyze logs for Codefresh Classic workflows through the Logs tab.
 When a Codefresh Classic pipeline is run, it is added to the Logs tab.
 You can:
 * Filter by status or by date range to view a subset of actions
 * Navigate to the build file in Codefresh Classic, and view the Codefresh report image step